AlfreCoder/LinuxCpu/README.md

 5-DONE!
 Now you can just type in the terminal the name of the python script and it will run.

-***I recommend to make an alias in ~/.bashrc so you can just type the word frequency and it will run the python script so it looks more natural.***
+***I recommend making an alias in ~/.bashrc so you can just type the word frequency and it will run the python script, it looks more natural.***